jfwells/wp-united/README_FIRST.txt

 WP-United :: Public Releases

 **** phpBB3 releases: ****

+v0.8.0 RELEASE CANDIDATE 2
+-- This is the biggest, most changed release yet, with new features, and the majority of the code completely rewritten.
+-- Complete rewrite of main integration code for extensibility and clarity, all code refactored -- NEW: CSS Magic and Template Voodoo automatically correct style conflicts in template integration -- NEW: Automatic plugin workarounds fix problem plugins and themes -- NEW: Cache class handles caching for various calculations and template modifications -- NEW: WP-United Connection installed in background over AJAX panel to catch errors -- NEW: phpBB hook system used to reduce code edits and improve extensibility -- NEW: WP-United cache purged whenever phpBB cache is -- NEW: Improved cross-posting, with ability to force all posts to be cross-posted to a particular forum -- NEW: Cross-posted comments from cross-posted phpBB topic and WordPress comment form -- Big cleanup of widgets to remove unneeded markup and options -- NEW: Users online widget
+-- FIXED: template integration does not honour right-to-left layouts -- NEW forum page automatically created in WordPress to provide easy link to forum -- FIXED: full page reverse template integration works with new forum page to display better -- NEW: option in options.php to completely disable WP-United to prevent lock-outs -- FIXED: user mapping not creating phpBB users from WordPress users properly -- FIXED: login inaccessible when board is disabled
+-- FIXED: Editing posts using quick Edit now updates the cross-posted post too -- Profile fields and user-editing in dashboard now works properly (as it was before it was removed in v0.7.1) -- FIXED: Login debug didn't always show up (when requested) -- Removed unnecessary ACP options from Setup Wizard -- NEW plugin implementation, phpBB is always available -- NEW phpBB abstraction for use whenever in WP ($phpbbForum) -- Massive cleanup of ACP to remove phpBB2 compatibility -- NEW: wpu-install.php uses phpBB template system and enforces access control -- NEW: Fixed with WP 2.9
+-- FIXED: install.xml broken finds & broken subSilver finds
+-- NEW: All language strings in WordPress can now be translated in phpBB in one place -- NEW: wpuAbs abstraction class removed

 v0.7.1 (STILL RELEASE CANDIDATE 1!)
 -- NEW: Auto-linking of cross-posted posts' comments to the forum.